dlbewley/hcp-rhel/README.md

 **TODO** File playbook bug.

+* Retry with above workaround.

-* Failed to download the machineconfig.
+* **Failed** to download the machineconfig.
 Not sure why it used api-int instead of api.
+TBD

 ```